textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 * author_uri
 * txp-type

-The first five items reflect data pull from the [New themes](#new-themes) functionality in the Themes panel.
-The `title` is always required so a value will always be present in a theme package.
+The first five items reflect data pulled from the theme editor, which is accessed via the [New theme](#create-via-the-new-theme-editor) button, or via [an existing theme’s name](#duplicate-via-the-edit-theme-editor) in the themes tables.

+The `title` is always required so a value will always be present in a manifest file.
+The `title` is not the same thing as the theme *name*, but that’s cleared up in the forthcoming section on [creating new themes](#create-via-the-new-theme-editor).

 The `txp-type` and its associated value is a constant; it must always exist and never change.

 The remaining four items reflect optional metadata fields, which nevertheless should be filled in by theme authors at time of creation when the data is known.
-If skipped, however, Textpattern will provide default values for the `version` and `author` items at time of theme creation; so these values will pass with an imported theme if not changed by the author, and the `description` and `author_uri` (i.e. the Website field in the creation form) items are treated as `none` values in imported themes.
+If skipped, however, Textpattern will provide default values for the `version` and `author` items at time of theme creation; so these values will pass with an imported theme if not changed by the author.
+The `description` and `author_uri` (i.e. the Website field in the theme editor) items are treated as `none` values in metadata.

 Altogether, a minimum-filled set of metadata for a theme would look like follows, where ‘username’ would be the theme author’s log in username for their Textpattern installation: